SciML/MethodOfLines.jl/README.md

 It uses symbolic expressions for systems of partial differential equations as defined with `ModelingToolkit.jl`, and `Interval` from `DomainSets.jl` to define the space(time) over which the simulation runs.

-Allowable terms in the system and bcs include, but are not limited to
+Allowable terms in the system include, but are not limited to
 - Advection
 - Diffusion
 - Reaction
 - Nonlinear Diffusion
 - Spherical laplacian
 - Any julia function of the symbolic parameters/dependant variables and other parameters in the environment that's defined on the whole domain.

+Boundary conditions include, but are not limited to:
+- Dirichlet
+- Neumann (can also include time derivative)
+- Robin (can also include time derivative)
+- Periodic
+- Any equation, subject to the assumptions below

 # Discretization
 It discrertizes the above with a `MOLFiniteDifference`, with the following interface: